litalbarkai/open-redatam/rpkg/README.md

 The tests, installation instructions and R package were created by Mauricio "Pacha" Vargas Sepulveda (m.sepulveda@mail.utoronto.ca)

 The original converter was created by [Pablo De Grande](https://github.com/discontinuos).
 See [here](https://www.scielo.org.mx/scielo.php?script=sci_arttext&pid=S0186-72102016000300811) for more information.

+This project uses [pugixml](https://github.com/zeux/pugixml) created by Arseny Kapoulkine to structure a part of the output data.